margyle/mugsy-discord-bot/README.md

 You can find all of the code on Github, ready to go: [https://github.com/margyle/mugsy-discord-bot](https://github.com/margyle/mugsy-discord-bot)

 Thanks for taking the time to read this tutorial!
 It is the first of many more to come.
-It’s my first time doing one of these so apologies if it’s a bit rough around the edges.
 Feel free to share comments and corrections!

 Cheers,